sametcn99/mermaid-viewer/README.md

 - **📝 Editor Panel:** Monaco Editor with TypeScript and Mermaid syntax highlighting
 - **📊 Diagram Panel:** Real-time SVG rendering with interactive zoom and pan
+- **🎨 Diagram Settings:** Customizable themes, colors, fonts, and layout with persistent localStorage storage
 - **🔄 Debounced Updates:** Optimized performance with 300ms debounce
 - **📱 Responsive Layout:** `react-split` for adjustable panels on all devices
-- **💾 Auto-Save:** Browser localStorage for persistent diagram storage
+- **💾 Auto-Save:** Browser localStorage for persistent diagram and configuration storage
 - **🔗 URL Sharing:** Compressed diagram data in shareable URLs

 ---